SL-Mar/quantcoderfs-r-d/Docs/README.md

 - Modular CrewAI architecture, built for local-first deployment

 > _This repository documents the architecture, components, and development of the platform._
-> The [legacy CLI prototype](https://github.com/SL-Mar/quantcoder-legacy) remains available for early contributors.
+> The [legacy CLI prototype](https://github.com/SL-Mar/quantcoder-legacy) remains available for users awaiting the FS version.

 ---